Jamsek-m/kee-auth/README.md

 ### 401 response

-On 401 response, Jetty throws ProcessingException, due to which response is not processed by registered mappers.
+When using KumuluzEE MP Rest Client if server returns 401 Jetty will throw ProcessingException, due to which response is not processed by registered mappers.
+[Read for workaround.](https://github.com/kumuluz/kumuluzee-rest-client#known-issues)

 ## Changelog